What is a Framework in Software? Definition & Examples

 Back-end frameworks are crucial for server-side development, handling database interactions, user authentication, and business logic.

 Popular back-end frameworks include Django, Ruby on Rails, and Express.js.
-Django, a high-level Python framework, is renowned for its "batteries-included" approach, providing numerous built-in features.
+Django, a high-level python framework for web development, is renowned for its "batteries-included" approach, providing numerous built-in features.

 These back-end frameworks streamline server-side development, ensuring efficient and scalable applications.